White House Says Conway Acted 'Inadvertently' When She Plugged Ivanka's Products

 "That is absolutely wrong, wrong, wrong.
 It is over the top," said Jason Chaffetz, the Republican chairman of the House Oversight Committee.
 He and ranking minority member Elijah Cummings of Maryland later sent a letter to the White House calling for an investigation into the incident.

+What happens next is not clear.
+The OGE said it is reviewing the White House later and had no immediate response.

-Cummings expressed disappointment in the White House's response
+Cummings expressed disappointment in the White House's response.

 "It is a very bad sign that the President chose not to discipline Ms. Conway for blatantly violating the law.
 Other federal employees would likely be suspended for engaging in this conduct, and White House officials should not be held to a different standard.
 I hope that the President reconsiders his decision and that he and his staff will take their ethical obligations more seriously."